-In 2011 gasoline prices shot well past \$4.00 a gallon2, reflecting the uncertainties over petroleum supplies in light of uprisings in northern Africa and the Mid-East.
+In recent years gasoline prices have fluctuated between \$3.50 and \$4.00 a gallon2, reflecting the uncertainties over petroleum supplies in light of uprisings in northern Africa and the Mid-East.
 High gasoline prices, coupled with high unemployment have reduced highway travel and increased bus and rail ridership.
-Petroleum prices are likely to decline if stability returns to these areas3; but for the long term the United States may face more periods of disruption in supply and high prices.
+Since mid-2014 prices have droped significantly due to the increase in production3; but for the long term the United States may face more periods of disruption in supply and high prices.
 Over the long haul this could favor higher density land use development and closeness to work and services.